The 49 Best Things To Do in Bangkok

 Daily, 10am – 10pm.

-One of Bangkok’s most popular nightclubs, Ce La Vie is where Bangok’s hippest denizens hang out, and a great place to party late into the night, grooving to funky music beats by big-name international DJs.
+One of Bangkok’s most popular nightclubs, The Club at Koi is where Bangkok’s hippest denizens hang out, and a great place to party late into the night, grooving to funky music beats by big-name international DJs.
 Crowds tend to come in after 9pm; special nights include Wednesday Ladies’ Night (free drinks from 9 – 11pm), and ‘Canvas’ on Thursdays, with an artsy focus.
 Saturday is the night for dance hits.
 Pub hoppers can check out other cool venues in the Sathorn area, mostly along Soi 10-12; Smalls, Revolucion Cocktail, UNCLE, and WooBar are quite popular.
-For other nightlife haunts, check out clubs in Sukhumvit 11 (Onyx, Levels, Q Up), Slim/Flix at Royal City Avenue (RCA), and Muse, Demo and others along Soi 10 at Thong Lor.
+For other nightlife haunts, check out clubs in Sukhumvit 11 (Onyx, Levels), Demo, and others along Soi 10 at Thong Lor.

 BTS Chong Nonsi (Exit 1).